 Rockingham Colliery Cricket Club is fully committed to safeguarding and promoting the wellbeing of all its members.

 Rockingham Colliery Cricket Club believes that it is important that members, coaches, administrators and parents/carers or guardians associated with the club should, at all times, show respect and understanding for the safety and welfare of others.

 Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with their Team Manager in the first instance.
-Alternatively, please share with Gary Whitehouse – Junior Coordinator.
+Alternatively, please share with Paul Jackson – Junior Coordinator.

 As a member of Rockingham Colliery Cricket Club you are expected to abide by the following junior code of conduct:

 - All members must play within the rules and respect officials and their decisions.

 - All members must respect the rights, dignity and worth of all participants regardless of gender, ability, cultural background or religion.

 - Members should keep to agreed timings for training and competitions or inform their coach or team manager if they are going to be late.